Texas Property Tax Calculator 2026

 Texas Property Tax Calculator by County: Harris, Dallas, Travis, Bexar, Tarrant (2026)

 The 1.74% statewide effective rate masks wide county variation.
 Verified 2026 effective rates from the Texas Comptroller's property-tax division for the big-five Texas counties: Harris (Houston) 1.94%, Dallas 1.83%, Travis (Austin) 1.69%, Bexar (San Antonio) 1.97%, Tarrant (Fort Worth) 1.87%.
 Suburb premiums add up to 0.4 percentage points more (Fort Bend, Williamson, Collin, Denton).
 On a $400,000 home, that's a $7,520 Bexar bill versus $6,760 in Travis — a $760/year difference for the same home value.
-The state-set $100,000 school homestead exemption (raised by SB 2 in 2023 to current level) cuts the school-district portion of the bill — but the city/county/MUD portion still applies in full.
+The $140,000 school homestead exemption (raised from $100,000 by Proposition 13 in November 2025) cuts the school-district portion of the bill — but the city/county/MUD portion still applies in full.
 Counties with municipal utility districts (MUDs, common in Houston exurbs) often add another 0.3–0.7% on top of the published county rate; this calculator doesn't auto-include MUD overlays, so confirm your specific parcel rate via your county appraisal district's website for the exact figure.

 Tips to Manage Your Texas Property Tax Bill